BrajBliss/goggle/README.md

-# ReactJS Google Clone using RapidAPI and TailwindCSS.
+# Goggle Search Engine with ReactJS, TailwindCSS, and RapidAPI

 # Getting Started with Create React App